-Emily Bowers, Academic Adviser
+Emily Bowers, Academic Advisor

 Ask Emily Bowers if she always knew she would be advising students and you would hear, “no.” But with her interest in helping students organize and prioritize, it’s no wonder advising finds Bowers in every job.

 Bowers is an Iowan.
 Born and raised in Clear Lake, she earned her bachelor’s degree in history and teaching from the University of Northern Iowa in 2008.